FlamingLasrSwrd/flaminglasrswrd.github.io/log.md

 - Meal Planner

 ## 20 Aug 2018
-School has started again: terrible drivers are a tolerable evil in exchange for the library staying open later than 5pm.
+School has started again: terrible drivers are a tolerable evil in exchange for the library staying open later than 5pm. #journal

 - more remailer website work